fritzr/voronoi-game/README.md

 calculation](#max-depth-calculation).

-The idea is that the maximal-depth region formed by the most number of intersecting polygons (or triangles) will be a solution isomorphic to the maximal intersecting number of squares or circles.
-Unlike Banik’s solution with circles, however, we believe we can compute the solution in an average *Ο(n* log *n)* time.
+The idea is that the maximal-depth region formed by the most number of intersecting polygons will be a solution isomorphic to the maximal intersecting number of squares or circles.
+Instead of intersecting polygons, we decided to triangulate the polygons and intersect triangles instead.
+The idea is that the arrangement of triangles (and the resulting regions) is easier to calculate and represent than the arrangement of polygons.

+Unlike Banik’s solution with circles, we believe we can compute the max-depth player 2 solution using this triangulated isochrome method in an average time proportional to *n* log *n* (for *n* customers).

 ### Plane Sweep